 Yes, there are costs involved with obtaining any mortgage but most of the fees are rolled into the loan and are not out of pocket.
 And, any upfront cost (i.e., the appraisal) are often placed on a credit card and the homeowner may be able to be reimbursed at time of closing.
 By financing closing costs, a homeowner’s Principal Limit is reduced accordingly.
 Only you can determine if the expense is worth the benefit.

 Not Enough Money is Received: You may be frustrated that a Reverse Mortgage doesn’t give you as much as your home is worth.
 Because the balance can grow over time, equity will be left in the property to absorb this growing balance.
 The loan amount (aka: the Principal Limit) is calculated by using the appraised value of your home, your age and interest rates.
 The Principal Limit amount is determined by a government formula.

+Not Everyone Qualifies: This program is not for everyone!
 Just because you are 62 years old and own a home does not mean that you’ll qualify.
 You must have a sufficient equity position to close on a Reverse Mortgage.
-This program is not for everyone.
+Additionally, we do consider a person’s credit payment history and income level when determining whether or not to extend the loan to a homeowner.
+If you’re concerned about not being able to qualify, please call us and explain your situation.
+We may have solutions!